the2dl/alerting-detection-strategy-framework/Detection-Framework.md

-# Detection Name
+# Detection Name and Reference
 Recommended detection name to be created.
 This can be any format you decide works best for your organization.

+For reference, the GUID associated to this testing is **unique-guid** in SSDT.

 # Goal
 The goal is the intended purpose of the alert.
 It is a simple, plaintext description of the type of behavior you're attempting to detect.